HotProtato/EnronEmailParser/README.md

 My approach differs by:
 1. Converting each file into a canon format (there is a potential difference for timezones) to de-duplicate and allow for efficient parsing.
+2. Another cache specifically for hashed email messages.
-2. Separating parent and child emails, parsing both.
+3. Separating parent and child emails, parsing both.
-3. Logical matching of users by names, emails, any other alias format, and postprocessing matching.
+4. Logical matching of users by names, emails, any other alias format, and postprocessing matching.

 ## Instructions